Strung-Up Quartet

 - "You guys are doing fine," you say.
 "Just keep playing what you've been playing."

-- The chosen effect works everywhere (not just in the Spookyraven Manor) and lasts as long as the quartet is playing the song (until the song is changed or it is requested that they stop).
+- The chosen effect will work anywhere in the Kingdom, as well as in the time-travelling adventures reached by gazing into an empty agua de vida bottle.
+The chosen song lasts until it is changed or the quartet is requested to stop.
 The effect continues through rollover but not through ascension.

 - Receiving this adventure removes it from the possible adventures in the Ballroom for 19 turns.
 That is, for the next 19 turns, any non-combat adventures received in the Ballroom will be the Curtains adventure, and not this one.
 After that period of time, this adventure returns as a possible adventure, meaning there is a 50% chance of getting it with each non-combat received.
 However, queue effects will often raise the encounter rate to much higher than the base 50%.